10 acre Farmstead – 10 years of establishment

 • Heavy focus on resilience – a high degree of self-sufficiency and self-reliance, small business

-• The exact figures of farm income varies from year to year
+• The exact figures for farm income varies from year to year